 Before starting the Trio Beach hike, take a look at my Hong Kong solo travel guide and get an overview of HK first.

 Here are a few additional tips for visiting Trio Beach in Hong Kong:

 - The best time to hike in Sai Kung is late autumn, winter and early spring.
 Part of the trail is exposed to the sun, so I would not recommend hiking during the height of summer.

 - Try to go during weekdays as the trails in Sai Kung are busy on weekends and holidays.

 - Bring enough water for a few hours of hiking.
 There isn’t any opportunity along the trail to replenish until you reach Trio Beach.

 - Get an Octopus Card, a rechargeable smartcard for taking public transportation and use it for taking the minibus to and from Sai Kung.
 It costs $100HKD, but you can use $50 stored value and get your $50HKD refundable deposit when you leave HK.

-Like I mentioned earlier, you can get to Trio Beach by hiking or by a taking a sampan boat ride.
+As I mentioned earlier, you can get to Trio Beach by hiking or by taking a trio beach ferry aka a sampan boat ride.

 Personally, I like to mix things up, try a variety of things and make the most of the day.